What is cloud computing?

 Benefits of cloud computing

-Compared to traditional on-premises IT that involves a company owning and maintaining physical data centers and servers to access computing power, data storage and other resources (and depending on the cloud services you select), cloud computing offers many benefits, including the following:
+Compared to traditional on-premises IT, where a company owns and maintains physical data centers and servers to access computing power, data storage and other resources, cloud computing offers many benefits, including:

 Cost-effectiveness